KeikoShimizu/APIHub/README.md

 ```sh
 $ make install
 ```
-The build process for the “make” command is defined in a Makefile located at the root of the repository.
+The build process for the `make` command is defined in a `Makefile` located at the root of the repository.

 ## Quick Start

 ### Install the JavaScript Dependencies